 Lots of music memorabilia: Legends, Second Fiddle, Nudie’s.

-Celebrity connections: Blake Shelton’s, Dierks Bentley, Alan Jackson, John Rich, Jason Aldean, Jimmy Buffett, Jason Aldean, Luke Bryan, and off-Broadway Florida Georgia Line and George Jones.
-(Coming soon: Kid Rock.)
+Celebrity connections: Blake Shelton’s, Dierks Bentley, Alan Jackson, John Rich, Jason Aldean, Jimmy Buffett, Jason Aldean, Luke Bryan, and Kid Rock.
+Off-Broadway you’ll find Florida Georgia Line and George Jones.

 Rooftop patios or decks: Every venue uses some superlative to describe its space–tallest, largest, etc–and roughly half of the honky tonks have some form of rooftop service.
 A few notes: Acme has the best river view.
 Ole Red’s huge indoor/outdoor space is most impressive.
-Tootsie’s has a full-sized stage for full bands to play in the covered area.
+Tootsie’s has the space for full bands to play in the covered area.
 Rippy’s is fully covered.
 The Underground has cushy conversation areas.